GRAF: Graph Attention-aware Fusion Networks: GRAF

-Using the attention as priors, we fused multiple networks into one weighted network to use in the prediction task.
+These scores were utilized to generate a weighted network, which will be used in the prediction task.
 Intuitively, we give higher weight to the directed edge if it comes from a relatively more important network.
 But at the same time, we give higher weights to the directed edge if it has higher attention on networks of similar importance.
-Thus, the importance of node neighbors and the corresponding associations are taken into account, and this edge scoring allowed us to prioritize all directed edges properly.
+Thus, the importance of node neighbors and the corresponding associations were taken into account, and this edge scoring allowed us to prioritize all directed edges properly (Supplementary Algorithm 1 for the overall attention-aware network fusion strategy).

-\subsection{Edge Elimination}
+\subsection{Edge elimination}

-Our fusion step keeps all the edges coming from multiple networks, even though they have very weak weights.
-This might cause a highly-dense network with many irrelevant edges, depending on the quality of the input networks.
-Considering that we included an edge elimination step, where we eliminated some portion of the edges.
+Our fusion step keeps all the edges coming from multiple networks regardless of their weight.
+This might cause a highly-dense network with many weak edges, depending on the quality of the input networks.
+Considering that, we included an edge elimination step, where we eliminated some portion of the edges.

-To achieve this, we normalized edge weights obtained in the previous step.
-To give the probability proportionally to their edge scores, we used the normalized weight of an edge as its probability to keep that edge in the network.
-In this way, we will randomly eliminate edges but keep the higher-quality ones.
-Intuitively, edges that are lowly attended and/or that have less important associations will be eliminated from the fused network.

-Having rich information from multiple associations but also eliminating the irrelevant edges, the fused network is ready to be utilized in GNN-based approaches for the prediction task.
+We used the edge weights as their probability to keep that edge in the network and kept x\% of edges by randomly eliminating based on their probabilities. $x$, the percentage of edges to keep, is a hyperparameter to tune.
+Intuitively, edges that have low attention and/or that are from less important associations will be eliminated from the fused network, keeping the high-quality ones.
+Now, the fused network is ready to be utilized in GCN model for the downstream task.